Xin Chen

 Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers

-Xin Chen, Feng Jiang, Yiqian Zhang, and 5 more authors
+Xin Chen, Feng Jiang, Yiqian Zhang, Hardy Chen, Shuo Yan, and 3 more authors

 2. ICLR 2026